 Valiance will be facing competition from Sprout.
 The Germans have recently made changes to their lineup, opting to let go of the two Danes Niels-Christian ‘NaToSaphiX’ Sillassen and Martin ‘PERCY’ Wessel, in favor of an all-German roster.
 In comes Florian ‘syrsoN’ Rische, formerly of ALTERNATE aTTaX and Sabit ‘mirbit’ Coktasar, formerly of EURONICS.
 Sprout went on a good run of form in the league immediately after making the changes, as they went on a ten map win streak.
 A bit of a honeymoon period perhaps, as they have since struggled for consistency.
 Something that will favor the Germans will be the fact that they have a ton of experience on their side, as Denis ‘denis’ Howell and Timo ‘Spiidi’ Richter have both played on stages far bigger during their time on mousesports.
 A player to look out for will be Josef ‘faveN’ Baumann, who has looked great since joining Sprout back in September of last year.
 The Germans may be outmatched by the other teams in terms of overall firepower, but they have proven to be a solid team that plays more as a unit rather than relying on the performance of certain individuals.
 A statistic that helps support this claim is that they led all teams in the league in flash assists at 0.26 assists per round, compared to the likes of Red Reserve and Valiance who were at the bottom at 0.18 and 0.20 assists per round respectively.

-The Bulgarians in Windigo will be going up against Sprout in the first round of the playoffs in a match that is completely up for the taking as both of these teams are quite evenly matched.
+The Bulgarians in Windigo are coming off a win at WESG in China and they will be going up against Sprout in the first round of the playoffs in a match that is completely up for the taking as both of these teams have been quite evenly matched throughout the season.
 Windigo, much like Sprout, is a team that features a mixture of seasoned veterans and young talents.
 Viktor ‘v1c7oR’ Dyankov and Kamen ‘bubble’ Kostadinov have been playing together dating back as far as 2014 on teams such as E-Frag and Rogue.
-Unlike Sprout, Windigo relies quite heavily on the fragging power of their young trio consisting of Georgi ‘SHiPZ’ Grigorov, Valentin ‘poizon’ Vasilev and Yanko ‘blocker’ Panov, and they will need them to be at their best if they are to hoist the trophy in Germany.
+Unlike Sprout, Windigo rely quite heavily on the fragging power of their young trio consisting of Georgi ‘SHiPZ’ Grigorov, Valentin ‘poizon’ Vasilev and Yanko ‘blocker’ Panov, and they will need them to be at their best if they are to hoist the trophy in Germany.
 Windigo competed in the far more competitive ESL Pro League last season, proving that they are no pushovers as they finished in a respectable eighth place, above the likes of FaZe, NiP and fnatic.
 The Bulgarians should not be underestimated as they have a lot of skill on their side, and if the likes of SHiPZ and poizon perform to their potential, they definitely have enough upside to win an event of this caliber.

 Lastly, the side of Uruguay will set to take the stage with their new lineup.
 The team which was previously known as Red Reserve has had a chaotic season, as the organization seized operations earlier this year.
 As a result, they’ve dropped multiple players from their roster and have had to play with several stand-ins.
 Throughout the season, they have played with twelve (!) different players but have still managed to qualify for the finals.
-The new roster features familiar names such as Adil ‘ScreaM’ Benrlitom and William ‘draken’ Sundin, both of whom used to compete at the highest level for their respective teams before ultimately getting dropped in favor of other players.
+The new roster most notably features the Belgian aimer Adil ‘ScreaM’ Benrlitom who used to compete at the highest level for teams such as G2, EnVyUs and Titan.
 Leading the team will be Kévin ‘Ex6TenZ’ Droolans, most known for his time on teams such as Titan and VeryGames in the early days of CS:GO.
 Joining them will be Hampus ‘hampus’ Poser and Kevin ‘HS’ Tarn, two players who might not be as familiar to most viewers as the three previously mentioned names.
 HS is perhaps most known for his time on PENTA together with Miikka ‘suNny’ Kemppi, as well as his brief stay on the international OpTic team that featured players such as Emil ‘Magisk’ Reif and Aleksi ‘allu’ Jalli. hampus has spent most of his career in the Swedish scene on teams such as GODSENT and Red Reserve, and he is someone who has frequently been brought up as a potential pickup for the Swedish top-teams; NiP and fnatic.

-Uruguay is a team that bolsters some impressive firepower, but will likely be coming in as an underdog due to how unstable the team has been in recent months.
-They will rely heavily on the performance of players such as ScreaM and draken, the latter in particular has been a stand-out player for the team throughout the season.
-It is hard to see them going all the way considering the lack of preparation, but one thing that speaks in their favor is that they will not be as punished as they would be against more experienced and fundamentally sound teams.
-If they could make these matches into a brawl it is not out of the question to see them pull off an upset if their best players show up to play.
+Uruguay is a team that bolsters some impressive firepower, but they will likely be coming in as a big underdog due to how unstable the team has been in recent months.
+They will rely heavily on the performance of ScreaM and it is hard to see them going all the way considering the loss of draken and the lack of preparation.
+One thing that speaks in their favor is that they will not be as punished as they would be against more experienced and fundamentally sound teams.
+If they could make these matches into a brawl it is not out of the question to see them make it close against Valiance in the opener, but it would be shocking to see them go all the way in Germany.

 Valiance should have the highest chance of taking this down and my money would be on them to win it.
+The fact that they have the easier first-round matchup is really what it comes down to.
 However, upsets are far more likely at this level of competition and as such, all of the teams are in play here.
 If you like yourself an underdog, there might be an opportunity to make money as all of these teams have taken maps off each other throughout the season.
-Both Windigo and part of the Valiance roster will be playing at the upcoming WESG tournament in China, and it’s definitely a good idea to take a look at how they perform there going into the United Masters League Finals.
+Windigo have proven that they are a force to be reckoned with after their win at WESG and their odds have shortened substantially as a result of this.
 Sprout will have the advantage of being able to study Windigo in China, and they won’t have any travel fatigue to speak of as this will be their first LAN tournament of the year, not to mention the fact that the tournament takes place on home soil.
-Normally, I would personally favor Windigo due to the potential upside with players such as poizon and SHiPZ on the roster, but these factors make the matchup a lot closer.
+I would personally favor Windigo due to the potential upside with players such as poizon and SHiPZ on the roster, but these factors make the matchup a lot closer.
 Early signs are also pointing towards Uruguay being substantial underdogs against Valiance in the opener.
-Although Valiance deserves to be favorites in this matchup, Uruguay has enough skill to potentially take Valiance to deep waters — so it might be worth taking the handicap in that matchup if the odds are favorable.
+Although Valiance deserves to be favorites in this matchup, Uruguay has enough skill to potentially take Valiance to deep waters — so it might be worth taking the round handicap in that matchup if the odds are favorable.